lucidsoftware/lucid-programming-competition-2018/problems/missingCard/description.md

 Bowser is tired of stealing Princess Peach only to have Mario rush in and foil his plan.
 This time Bowser has a better idea, he challenges Mario to a card game.
 Each game has n cards in the deck.

 Mario knows that Bowser is always up to no good so he suspects Bowser of cheating.
-Mario knows that Bowser will sometimes remove a single card from the deck each game.
-Mario must look through the remaining cards and tell Bowser which card he took, if any.
+Mario knows that Bowser will always remove a single card from the deck each game.
+Mario must look through the remaining cards and tell Bowser which card he took.

 # Input #